IcyFlame/Hangman-1/README.md

 Hangman
 ========

-Hangman game for Firefox OS.
+Hangman game that runs in any web browser.
+Using JS, HTML andd CSS for styling.

-Just started developing this game!
-Stay tuned for updates.

-#Incomplete

-Devs:
+Developers:
-- Yashasvi Pant & Prashish Rajbhandari
+- Yashasvi Pant, Prashish Rajbhandari(GUI) and Siddharth Kannan.